Yousef-Hesham/COVID19-Face-Mask-Detector/README.md

 ```python
 python detect_mask_video.py
 ```
+Here's a Preview of the output:

 <img src="read_me_images/photo.gif">

+You can check the full video on [Youtube here](https://www.youtube.com/watch?v=H426T0bbY1o).

 Here, you can see that our face mask detector is capable of running in real-time (and is correct in its predictions as well).